 Lion’s mane is found not only in Asia.

-Interestingly, it also happens to look somewhat like a human brain. 😉
+Interestingly, it can also look somewhat like a human brain.

 Lion’s Mane Benefits, Backed by Science

-The latest science supports the traditional benefits of lion’s mane and has found some new ones.
+The latest science supports the traditional benefits of lion’s mane and has discovered some new ones.

 Additionally, it is neuroprotective and can help with some of the most common mood disorders and neurological diseases.